quetz-al/quetzal/docs/source/dev_quickstart.rst

 Quickstart
 ==========

-How to get a development environment.
+How to get a development environment

 =============